 - 7. Members may raise questions at the AGM or submit questions related to the resolutions to be tabled for approval at the AGM, in advance of the AGM.
-For members who would like to submit questions in advance of the AGM, they may do so by 21 October 2022, 9.30 a.m.: - (a) by email to main@zicoholdings.com or; - (b) by post to the registered office of the Company's Share Registrar, B.A.C.S.
+For members who would like to submit questions in advance of the AGM, they may do so by 23 October 2023, 9.30 a.m., as this will allow the Company sufficient time to address and respond to these questions on or before 24 October 2023 (not less than forty-eight (48) hours prior to the closing date and time for the lodgment of the proxy forms): - (a) by email to main@zicoholdings.com or; - (b) by post to the registered office of the Company's Share Registrar, B.A.C.S.
 Private Limited, at 77 Robinson Road, #06-03, Robinson 77, Singapore 068896

-Members submitting questions are requested to state: (a) their full name; and (b) the member's identification/registration number, failing which the Company shall be entitled to regard the submission as invalid.
+Members submitting questions are requested to state: (a) their full name; and (b) the member's identification/ registration number, failing which the Company shall be entitled to regard the submission as invalid.